wrocket/Tulip-Chess/README.md

 Current Status
 --------------
-Currently, Tulip can play a relatively weak game of chess, taking advantage of obvious blunders, using the XBoard front-end.
+Currently, Tulip can play a relatively weak (by computer standards) game of chess, taking advantage of obvious blunders, using the XBoard front-end.

 Technical Concepts
 ------------------